rob-derosa/CustomVisionHack/guide/backend_guide.md

 - __Name__: All resources will require a unique name and almost always impose some limitations on the characters allowed.
 In many cases, this also serves as part of the host name.
 For example, the name `myfunctionsapp` would equate to `http://myfunctionsapp.azurewebsites.net`
 - __Subscription__: Select your Azure subscription in the dropdown list - this is where any services you use will be billed.
 - __Resource Groups__: Resource groups provide a way to monitor, control access, provision and manage billing for collections of assets that are required to run an application.
 Each resource you create in Azure will require a parent resource group.
 For this hack, you should use the same resource group for all your resources.
+If this is the first resource you are creating, select __Create New__, otherwise choose __Use Existing__ and select the original resource group you created.
 - __Location__: Select a region to deploy your resources.
 Typically this would be a region closest to your intended user base.